Soleus Muscle: Benefits, Exercise & How It Controls Blood Sugar

 Expert Perspective

-As Dr. Hamilton explains, “The soleus pushup looks simple from the outside, but sometimes what we see with our naked eye isn’t the whole story.
-It’s a very specific movement that right now requires wearable technology and experience to optimize the health benefits”[3].
-This research represents a potentially significant shift in how we approach metabolic health and sedentary lifestyle challenges.
+As Dr. Hamilton puts it, “The soleus pushup looks simple from the outside, but sometimes what we see with our naked eye isn’t the whole story.
+It’s a very specific movement that right now requires wearable technology and experience to optimize the health benefits” [3].
+His work may mark a real shift in how we handle metabolic health and the challenges of a sedentary lifestyle.

 Warning Signs Your Soleus May Need Attention